helmedeiros/VIM-for-kids/README.md

 3. **Rules**: Avoid water tiles (blue), stick to walkable paths (grass/dirt)
 4. **Learning**: Each key collected shows its VIM command and description

+## 🎭 Key Characters

+Meet the inhabitants of this digital realm:

+- **🖱️ Cursor** – The blinking protagonist, genderless and full of curiosity.
+This is your character, constantly eager to explore and learn new VIM commands.

+- **👻 Caret Spirits** – Guardians of VIM knowledge scattered across the land.
+These wise entities hold the secrets of text editing mastery and will share their wisdom when discovered.

+- **👑 The Bug King** – The final enemy who corrupts logic and overwrites order.
+This malevolent force spreads chaos through the digital realm, turning clean code into tangled messes.

+- **✨ Syntax Wisps** – Optional lore spirits that explain advanced concepts.
+These ethereal beings offer deeper VIM knowledge for those ready to venture beyond the basics.

 ## 🏗️ Architecture & Technology

 VIM for Kids is built with modern web technologies and clean architecture: